INTO-CPS-Association/DTaaS/docs/user/examples/mass-spring-damper/README.md

 cd workspace/examples/digital_twins/mass-spring-damper
 ```

-If required, change the permission of files you need to execute, for example:
+If required, change the execute permission of lifecycle scripts
+you need to execute, for example:

 ```bash
 chmod +x lifecycle/create